zsparal/api-documentation/source/reference/v2/chargebacks-api/overview.rst

 As soon as we receive notification of a chargeback, we will notify you.
 Depending on the nature of the chargeback, there will be an opportunity to respond to this notification.

-For more information on dealing with chargebacks, please refer to our `knowledge base <https://help.mollie.com/hc/en-us/articles/115001470869-What-are-chargebacks->`_.
+For more information on dealing with chargebacks, refer to our `knowledge base <https://help.mollie.com/hc/en-us/articles/115001470869-What-are-chargebacks->`_.

 Endpoints